5,000 Alzheimer's patients monitored for brain side effects of new drug

 Summary

-This study tracks 5000 people with early Alzheimer's who are taking lecanemab in regular medical care.
-Researchers want to see how often brain imaging abnormalities (ARIA) occur and how doctors manage treatment when they do.
-The goal is to better understand the real-world safety of this medication.
+This study is tracking 5,000 people with early Alzheimer's who are taking the drug lecanemab in regular medical practice.
+The goal is to see how often brain changes called ARIA occur and how doctors manage treatment when they do.
+Researchers will also look at infusion reactions.
+This is an observational study, not a test of whether the drug works.

 Get updates